 Take the tenderloin out of the fridge, salt it well and let it come to room temperature while you make the sauce, about 30 minutes or so.

 Cook the tenderloin.
 Heat the oil in a pan that will fit the tenderloin over medium-high heat.
-Pat the elk dry with paper towels and sear on all sides.
+Pat the elk dry with paper towels and sear on all sides for about 1 to 2 minutes per side.
 Use the finger test for doneness to determine when it's done.

 Coat the meat in the black pepper and dried onion, if using.
 Let it rest for 5 minutes.
 Spread some ancho sauce on a plate, slice the tenderloin into medallions and top with pico de gallo, if using.